telerik/kendo-ui-core/docs/mobile/angular/angular.md

 ## Mobile Widget Directives

-All directives may be used as elements or as attributes.
+All directives may be used as elements or as **attributes**.
 If the directive is used as an element name, it **will be replaced** with a standard HTML element once the directive is compiled.
 Each mobile widget features an AngularJS in the [Kendo UI demos web site](http://demos.telerik.com/kendo-ui/).

 ### ActionSheet